teambit/envs/packages/ts-compiler/README.md

 - **copyPolicy** - manage the copy policy.
 - **copyPolicy.ignorePatterns** - Array of patterns to exclude files from being copied.
 - **copyPolicy.disable** - turn off the copy policy.

+The default configuration without dev mode or overrides are mentioned [here](./config.md)